Gageperrin/it-notes/gcp/associate-cloud-engineer.md

 VPCs are virtualized networks within Google Cloud as global resources.
 They are encapsulated within a project.
 While they do not have any IP address ranges, they are associated with them.
 Firewall rules control traffic flowing in and out of the VPC.

 Resources within a VPC can communicate with one another using internal private IPv4 addresses.
-VPCs only support IPv4 address internally.
+VPCs only support IPv4 addresses internally.
 Each VPC contains a default network.
 There are auto and custom mode VPCs.
 Automatically created VPCs have a subnet in each region.

 ### Networks and Subnets